-$+$ Add clip: Add a new audio clip.
-You can use .au, .mp3, .opus, .vorbis, .wav files. $\triangleright$ Play the audio clip. $\Box$ Stop playing the audio clip. • The context menu contains: • Rename: Change the name of the audio clip. • Create link: Create a URL that, when used, plays the audio clip on the device.
-Specify the volume and number of times to play the clip.
-Download: Download the audio clip to your computer.
-Delete: Delete the audio clip from the device.
-Recordings - • Click to filter the recordings.
-From: Show recordings done after a certain point in time.
-To: Show recordings up until a certain point in time.
-Source () : Show recordings based on source.
-The source refers to the sensor.
-Event : Show recordings based on events.
-Storage : Show recordings based on storage type. on events.
-Storage.
-Show recordings based on storage type. • Ongoing recordings: Show all ongoing recordings on the device.
+Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source is the sensor.Event: Show recordings based on source.
+The source refers to the sensor.Event: Show recordings based on events.Storage: Show recordings based on storage type.
+Ongoing recordings: Show all ongoing recordings on the device.
 Start a recording on the device.
-U Choose which Stan a reporting on the device Triggered reporting will and when manually standed as when the storage device to save to.
+Choose which storage device to save to.
 Stop a recording on the device.
 Triggered recordings will end when manually stopped or when the device is shut down.
 Continuous recordings will continue until manually stopped.
-Even if the device is shut down, the recording will continue when the device starts up again. $arphi$ Play the recording. $igsquare$ Stop playing the recording. $\checkmark$ $\land$ Show or hide information and options about the recording.
+Even if the device is shut down, the recording will continue when the device starts up again.
+Play the recording.
+Stop playing the recording.
+Show or hide information and options about the recording.
 Set export range: If you only want to export part of the recording, enter a time span.
-Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.Encrypt: Select to set a password for exported recordings.
-It will not be possible to open the exported file without the password. $\mathbb{U}$ Click to delete a recording.Export: Export the whole or a part of the recording.
+Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.
+Encrypt: Select to set a password for exported recordings.
+It will not be possible to open the exported file without the password.
+Use the value of the recording.